camilodiazj/anagrams/README.md

 ```

 > If you already have [Mysql](https://www.mysql.com/) or [MariaDB](https://mariadb.org/) installed in
-your computer, you can modify the DataBase port in file `application.properties`,
+your computer, you can modify the DataBase port, db username and db password in file `application.properties`,
   * Current port is `33020`
+  * Current username is `root`
+  * Current password is `root`
-* Property to update: jdbc:mysql://localhost:`33020`/anagrams?createDatabaseIfNotExist=true
+  - Properties to update:
+  - jdbc:mysql://localhost:`33020`/anagrams?createDatabaseIfNotExist=true
+  - spring.datasource.username=`root`
+  - spring.datasource.password=`root`
-> located in `src/main/resources`
+> located into `src/main/resources`
 ```bash
 cd src/main/resources
 ```